QuantumNuke75/Unofficial-Modding-Guide/uasset_modding/uassetmodding.md

 6. If you have made all your data additions and made sure to have the proper imports (you may need to import multiple times for just one thing), then the mod should work.
 You can tell if it's working if the game does't freeze or crash on launch (wait until the intro screen ends).
 If this occurs there is a high chance you messed up something with the imports.

-### JSON Parsing
+### JSON Parsing via Python
 Once you have a firm understanding of `Adding Data`, you can semi-easily automate tasks.
-To start, you'll need soem Python, or other programming knowledge.
-I'll be using Python for this tutorial because of the simple to use json library that comes with Python 3.
+To start, you'll need some Python, or other programming knowledge.
+I'll be using Python for this tutorial because of the simple to use json library that comes with Python 3+.
+I highly recommend doing this if you need to change a lot of data every time the game updates.
+If you would like specific help with this, ask QuantumNuke75#3593 on Discord.

 Your first line should be the import statement.
 ```python
 import json